jtesta/ssh-mitm/README.md

 ## Running The Attack

 1.)
 Once you've completed the initial setup and found a list of potential victims (see above), execute *run.sh* as root.
-This will execute *sshd_mitm*, enable IP forwarding, and set up SSH packet interception through *iptables*.
+This will start *sshd_mitm*, enable IP forwarding, and set up SSH packet interception through *iptables*.

 2.)
 ARP spoof the target(s) (**Protip:** do NOT spoof all the things!
 Your puny network interface won't likely be able to handle an entire network's traffic all at once.
 Only spoof a couple IPs at a time):